Current Results, Achievement Levels, & Scoring Metrics

 NAEP Achievement Levels and Scoring Metrics

-- NAEP provides results on subject-matter achievement, instructional experiences, and school environment and how the results have changed over time using scale scores and achievement levels (Basic, Proficient, and Advanced).
+NAEP provides results on subject-matter achievement, instructional experiences, and school environment.
+Additionally, reports are released examining how NAEP results have changed over time using scale scores and achievement levels (Basic, Proficient, and Advanced).

-- Score scales are 0 to 500 for mathematics and reading and 0 to 300 for science and writing.
+Score scales are 0 to 500 for mathematics and reading and 0 to 300 for science and writing.
 Scale scores are reported as averages and as percentiles (10th, 25th, 50th, 75th, and 90th).
-Because NAEP scale scores are reported as an average for groups of students, they may obscure progress or problems related to school performance across a distribution of scores.
+Because NAEP scale scores are reported as group averages, they may obscure progress or problems related to school performance across a distribution of scores.

 - Setting Achievement Levels